kogakure/website-hugo-stefanimhoff.de/app/content/articles/2019/favorites-2019-08.md

 - [Annihilation](https://www.imdb.com/title/tt2798920/) ([Netflix](https://www.netflix.com/title/80206300)) – I rewatched the Netflix movie, because after reading Lovecraft’s _The Colour out of Space_, I realised that the writers have written in parts—without intention—a nice adaptation of the story.
 - [Thor: Ragnarok](https://www.imdb.com/title/tt3501632/) ([Netflix](https://www.netflix.com/title/80186608)) – A lot of super-heroes movies are bad these days … but this one was fun.
-- [Dunkirk](https://www.imdb.com/title/tt5013056/) ([Netflix](https://www.netflix.com/title/80170278)) – A very silent movie about the evacuation of 400,000 from Dunkirk in May 1940.
+- [Dunkirk](https://www.imdb.com/title/tt5013056/) ([Netflix](https://www.netflix.com/title/80170278)) – A very silent movie about the evacuation of 400,000 soldiers from Dunkirk in May 1940.
-- [Baby Driver](https://www.imdb.com/title/tt3890160/) ([Netflix](https://www.netflix.com/title/80142090)) – After seen the video essay of _Like Stories of Old_ about [Introversion in Baby Driver](https://www.youtube.com/watch?v=0Zr_4z00hrw), I decided to watch this movie I had never heard about before.
+- [Baby Driver](https://www.imdb.com/title/tt3890160/) ([Netflix](https://www.netflix.com/title/80142090)) – After seeing the video essay of _Like Stories of Old_ about [Introversion in Baby Driver](https://www.youtube.com/watch?v=0Zr_4z00hrw), I decided to watch this movie, I had never heard about before.
 A really nice movie!

 ## Music